zhahui/kasisto-server-api/api-overview.md

 POST /payees
 ```

-Get list of payees for a user
+Gets the list of payees for a user.

 ##### Request Parameters